TimeTrackBBD/DB/README.md

 ### Flyway
 Once the RDS instance is up and running the flyway migration scripts can be run using the migrate workflow.
 This will create all the tables and run various inserts.

+### Running locally
+- Create a new postgres instance in a tool like PGAdmin.
+- Run each of the flyway scripts in the correct order to create the tables and "template data".
+- Use the created DB endpoint, port number, username and password to connect to the DB from the API.